 I took a picture of Hua Hin Market Village.
 Maybe we will stop by at this place tomorrow.

 Ok, we’ve arrived in Bluport and begin to cross the street.

 This is why we are so excited to come to Bluport instead of Hua Hin Market Village.
 All the clowns and whales are here.
 Aqif and Tatie have seen them from the very beginning while on the way by minibus from Prachuap earlier in the afternoon.

 Aqif was excited to see the tall man.
 But, maybe in his mind, “mummy, her legs are so long”.

 Between the front and the entrance, Bluport is divided by a pool.

 We should have taken photos in front of the whale.
 But we took the wrong picture on the back.

-Looks like a lot of gold ribbons hung here.
+It looks like a lot of gold ribbons hung here.
 At first, I thought it was just a ribbon.
-Apparently, the ribbon had a note on the back.
-Ohh … a note to wish you a happy new year, 2017.
+But, apparently, the ribbon had a note on the back.
+Ohh … a message to wish you a happy new year, 2017.

 This is one of the costumes that danced during the day in front of the entrance of Bluport.